State and Local Climate and Energy Program

 Climate Action Areas

-Tribal communities can develop climate change mitigation strategies to reduce greenhouse gas emissions through energy efficiency, residential energy efficiency, utility programs, land use planning, renewable energy, transportation, water/wastewater, and waste and materials management.
-Tribal communities can adapt climate and energy information and tools to address specific tribal community needs, policies, and programs.
+Tribal communities can reduce greenhouse gas emissions through energy efficiency, residential energy efficiency, utility programs, land use planning, renewable energy, transportation, water/wastewater, and waste and materials management.
+Tribal communities can use climate and energy information and tools to address specific tribal community needs, policies, and programs.

 Climate Action Planning

-Communities seeking to develop climate and energy mitigation projects to reduce greenhouse emissions can access information and planning tools on Northern Arizona University's Climate Change and Tribes website section on Mitigation.
-EPA's Local Climate and Energy Program resources can be adapted to fit tribal communities' project planning needs and include:
+Tribes who want to develop climate change mitigation projects can access information on Northern Arizona University's Climate Change and Tribes website .
+EPA's Local Climate and Energy Program Local Climate Action Framework can be adapted to fit tribal communities' project planning needs and include:

 Tribal communities and state and local governments can collaborate on developing mutually beneficial relationships for climate and energy projects.
 Tribal communities can contribute perspectives in discussions at the state, local, and national levels that will increase the possibility of cohesive regional solutions to reducing greenhouse gas emissions.
 Tribal communities may also seek to partner with tribal national and regional organizations and environmental organizations (PDF) (56 pp, 268K, About PDF) for funding and project development opportunities.